rudazure/azureworkshopsecurity/README.md

 ### Create a Web App PaaS service
 at portal

-# STARTING WITH SECURITY TESTS
+# 2. STARTING WITH SECURITY

 ### Encrypting VM disk
 ### (for Linux Server)